jsmithdefense/jsmithdefense/README.md

 I focus on security operations and defensive analysis across endpoint, identity, network, and cloud environments, with an emphasis on alert validation and risk assessment.

-This GitHub centralizes hands-on projects and investigations that reflect how SOC work is performed in practice.

 ---

 ### Areas of Focus